Department of Chemistry

 |CHEM 4448||Physical Chemistry I||4|

 |CHEM 4449||Physical Chemistry II||4|

 A maximum of six hours of 4000-level courses may be taken toward the completion of the master’s degree.
 Course requirements in 4000-level courses will be appropriately modified for graduate credit.

-- The Department of Chemistry has recently purchased an X-ray diffractometer and continually looks for ways to improve and enhance our research equipment.
+- The Department of Chemistry recently purchased an X-ray diffractometer and continually looks for ways to improve and enhance their research equipment.